+Not responsible pleas.
+If the student in question does not accept responsibility, a hearing is scheduled.
+In minor cases, the student in question has a choice of having the case heard by a Peer Disciplinary Hearing Panel or an Administrative Hearing Officer.
+In major cases, the College Judicial Council will be convened.
+From this point on the student in question is assumed not-responsible concerning the charges which have been leveled against him or her.
+It is the responsibility of the College or complaintent to provide convincing evidence.
+Hearing procedures.
+Disciplinary hearings are closed.
+Once a hearing has begun, entering and leaving the hearing is to t be restricted by the Chair in order to maintain the objectivity and privacy of the proceedings.
 All non-academic discipline hearings shall be informal and strict rules of evidence shall not apply.
 The student(s) in question shall be notified, in writing, of the alleged charge(s) and of the date, time, and place of the hearing.
-Every effort will be made to set up a hearing within ten (10) working days after an incident occurs; however, factors - such as holiday breaks, end of academic term, on-going investigation, etc. may prevent the College from meeting this guideline.
+Every effort will be made to set up a hearing within seven (7) working days after an incident occurs; however, factors - such as holiday breaks, end of academic term, ongoing investigation, etc. may prevent the College from meeting this guideline.

-Notice of the hearing will be mailed or delivered to the student(s) three (3) days prior to the hearing.
+Notice of the hearing will be electronically mailed or delivered via campus mailbox to the student(s) three (3) days prior to the hearing.
 The student in question and the complainant have the right to:

-- 1. Be present at the hearing.
-However, if either or both the student in question and complainant fail to appear at the hearing after being properly notified, the hearing may be held in their absence and a decision rendered accordingly, based on evidence presented. - 2.
-Present evidence by witness, or by signed written statement if a witness is unable to attend the hearing.
+- Be charged with a specific violation of College standards or policies in order to adequately prepare his/her case.
+During the hearing phase of the proceedings, it is the right of the student to only answer the charges with which he/she has been charged. - Be present at the hearing.
+However, if either or both the student in question and complainant fail to appear at the hearing after being properly notified, the hearing may be held in their absence and a decision rendered accordingly, based on evidence presented. - Present evidence by witness, or by signed written statement if a witness is unable to attend the hearing.
 It is the responsibility of the student in question and the complainant to notify their witnesses of the date, time, and place of the hearing.
-If witnesses fail to appear, the hearing may be held in their absence. - 3.
-Bring an advisor to the hearing.
+If witnesses fail to appear, the hearing may be held in their absence.
+Evidence must be pertinent to the charges in question.
+Evidence is generally restricted to written reports and witness testimony.
+Students must be granted access to all written materials concerning their case at least three (3) days prior to the hearing. - Bring an advisor to the hearing.
 The advisor (who must be a current member of the Hendrix community faculty, staff, or student) may not participate in examination of witnesses or presentation of materials or information to the hearing officer/board.
-The advisor's role is limited to providing advice and consultation to the student who is charged with a policy violation. - 4.
-Question all witnesses. - 5.
-Be informed of the disciplinary outcome.
+The advisor's role is limited to providing advice and consultation to the student who is charged with a policy violation. - Question all witnesses present at the hearing. - Be informed of the disciplinary outcome within two (2) working days of the decision of the hearing board.